Chad-Mowbray/certs/README.md

 If the certificate checks out, and the client (browser) trusts that the server is who it says it is, then the client and server can agree on encryption.

-The process of nejgotiating encryption is fairly complicated, so let's look at an example first.
+The process of negotiating encryption is fairly complicated, so let's look at a simplified example.

 ## Ceasar Cipher Example
 Let's imagine two secret agents, Alice and Bob.
 They live far away from each other, but need to communicate securely.
 So they decide to encrypt their letters using a Caesar Cipher--pretty clever.
 Anyone who intercepts their letters will just see gibberish.